gobbyo/IoT/docs/tutorial-configure.md

 ## Install Visual Studio Code and Extensions

 In this section you'll install Visual Studio (VS) Code and a few extensions.
-There are several benefits to using VS Code for developing applications for the Raspberry Pi and your Cloud applications:
+There are several **benefits to using VS Code** for developing applications for the Raspberry Pi and your Cloud applications:

+- *Simple*.
+VS Code is a single tool that provides a rich, and easily extended set of functionality that replaces several tools.
+For example, the terminal session in VS code also serves as a command prompt, a PowerShell scripting environment, a python scripting environment, a debugger, and many other tools.
-- **Remote development**.
+- *Remote development*.
 VS Code includes support for remote development, which allows you to develop applications on your local machine while remotely connected to your Raspberry Pi.
 This can be especially useful if you don't have access to a Raspberry Pi all the time, as you can still develop and test your applications remotely.
-- **Debugging**.
+- *Debugging*.
 VS Code includes a powerful debugger that allows you to set breakpoints, step through code, and inspect variables.
 This can be especially useful when developing applications for Raspberry Pi, as it can help you identify and fix issues more quickly.
-- **IntelliSense**.
+- *IntelliSense*.
 VS Code includes a feature called IntelliSense, which provides intelligent code completion and snippets.
 This can help speed up the development process by providing suggestions for code completion as you type.
-- **Extensibility**.
+- *Extensibility*.
 VS Code is highly extensible, with a wide range of extensions available that can add additional functionality to the editor.
 You'll be adding several extensions to your VS Code environment.
 Extensions are useful when developing applications because they are tailored for the platform.
-- **Code formatting**.
+- *Code formatting*.
 VS Code includes support for code formatting, which can help you keep your code organized and easy to read.
 This can be especially useful when working on large projects or when collaborating with other developers.

 1. Install [Visual Studio Code](https://code.visualstudio.com/Download) for Windows.
 Allow Visual Studio Code to launch.